vadimkimmelman/vadimkimmelman.github.io/Publications.md

 # 2020

 Khristoforova, E. & V. Kimmelman (2020).
-Syntax of relativization in Russian Sign Language: Basicfeatures. *Voprosy Jazykoznaniia 6*: 48?65. [[pdf]](\papers/Khristoforova Kimmelman 2020.pdf)
+Syntax of relativization in Russian Sign Language: Basic features. *Voprosy Jazykoznaniia 6*: 48-65. [[pdf]](\papers/Khristoforova Kimmelman 2020.pdf)

 Imashev, A., M. Mukushev, V. Kimmelman & A. Sandygulova (2020).
 A Dataset for Linguistic Understanding, Visual Evaluation, and Recognition of Sign Languages: The K-RSL.
-In *Proceedings ofthe 24th Conference on Computational Natural Language Learning, 631?640* Online: Associationfor Computational Linguistics. <https://www.aclweb.org/anthology/2020.conll-1.51> (open access)
+In *Proceedings of the 24th Conference on Computational Natural Language Learning,* 631-640.
+Online: Association for Computational Linguistics. <https://www.aclweb.org/anthology/2020.conll-1.51> (open access)

 Kimmelman, V., A. Imashev, M. Mukushev & A. Sandygulova.
 (2020).
 Eyebrow position in grammatical and emotional expressions in Kazakh-Russian Sign Language: A quantitative study. *PLOS ONE* 15(6). <https://doi.org/10.1371/journal.pone.0233731> (open access)